awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### Generate the `authURL`

 Now that we have the `code_challenge` and `code_verifier`, we can create the authURL.
 The authURL is the URL to which the user will be redirected to for authentication.
-The URL includes the client ID, response type, redirect URI, scope, and code challenge.
+It includes the client ID, response type, redirect URI, scope, and code challenge details.

 {% highlight swift %}